 Sybille Werner

 In the United States she founded the Pro Solisti Chamber Orchestra and she served as Assistant Conductor of the Metropolitan Y Orchestra of West Orange, New Jersey.
 Subsequently she held the position of Music Director/Conductor with the Manhattan Opera Association for three seasons, with the Rockaway-Five Towns Symphony for two seasons, and with the New York Symphonic Arts Ensemble for nine seasons.
-Active as a guest conductor, she has appeared repeatedly with the Fort Collins Symphony in Colorado and Opera Amici in Manhattan, as well as with the Long Island Opera Company and the Greenwich Village Orchestra.
+She has appeared as guest conductor with the Fort Collins Symphony in Colorado and Opera Amici in Manhattan repeatedly, as well as with the Long Island Opera Company and the Greenwich Village Orchestra.

-A champion of contemporary music, particularly opera, Ms. Werner presented the world premiere of Martin Halpern's The Boy from Deerfield in New York in May 2000.
-The following year she made her first visit to Japan to conduct Keiko Fujiie’s La Niña de Cera in Tokyo and Kyoto, followed by a multi-media staging of Dave Soldier’s Naked Revolution in Virginia.
-After leading numerous performances of Grigori Frid’s The Diary of Anne Frank in New York in 2001/2, she was invited to conduct this production at the Cleveland Opera in June 2004.
+In the field of contemporary opera, Ms. Werner gave the world premiere of Martin Halpern's The Boy from Deerfield in New York in May 2000.
+The following year she made her first visit to Japan to conduct Keiko Fujiie’s La Niña de Cerain Tokyo and Kyoto, followed by a multi-media staging of Dave Soldier’s Naked Revolution in Virginia.
+After numerous performances of Grigori Frid’s The Diary of Anne Frank< in New York in 2001/2, she was invited to conduct this production at the Cleveland Opera in June 2004.

 ReviewsRepertoireGalleryMediaPublicationsLinksContact